 - swelling due to fluid retention

-Be sure to check with your doctor or pharmacist before giving Etoricoxib to an elderly.
-Elderly may be more sensitive to the side effects.
+Be sure to check with your doctor or pharmacist before giving Etoricoxib to the elderly.
+Elderly people may be more sensitive to the side effects.

 Your blood pressure may rise to unsafe levels without you noticing it.
 Routine monitoring of your blood pressure may be needed while you are being treated with this medicine.

-Etoricoxib may cause drowsiness or dizziness (with or without spinning sensation).
+Etoricoxib may cause drowsiness or dizziness.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: headache, diarrhoea, constipation, stomach pain or discomfort, nausea, vomiting, stomach wind, indigestion, heartburn (food or acid from your stomach backs up into your mouth, leaving a sour or bitter taste), mouth sore, tiredness or weakness, flu-like illness.
+Other side effects include any of the following: headache, stomach pain or discomfort, constipation, stomach wind, diarrhoea, indigestion, nausea, vomiting, mouth sore, tiredness.

 Some side effects may be serious, although they are not common.
 Alert your doctor quickly if you experience: